 This Cilantro Lime Shrimp is a family favorite!
-Seasoned, succulent shrimp atop cilantro-lime rice with savory black beans, creamy avocados, and a show-stopping cilantro-lime sauce.
-This high-protein meal is nourishing, filling, and best of all, packed with flavor.
+Succulent shrimp on cilantro-lime rice with black beans, creamy avocados, and a zesty cilantro-lime sauce.
+This high-protein meal is nourishing, filling, and full of flavor.

 Love bowl-style meals with loads of protein and good-for-you ingredients?
 Give our Banh Mi Bowls, Chicken Burrito Bowls, or vegetarian Black Bean Bowls a try next!